khmyznikov/pwa-install/README.md

 ## Supported localization

-At this time *EN*, *RU*, *TR* and *DE* languages available.
+At this time *EN*, *RU*, *TR*, *DE* and *ES* languages available.
 Language should change automatically based on browser settings.
 Please create the pull-request if you want to help with translation to your language.
 It's an easy process.

 [Contribution Guidelines](./CONTRIBUTING.md)